 What is the Mountain Hydrangea?

-Flowerheads on this variety are characterized by small fertile florets in the center with sterile showy florets on the margins.
+Flowerheads on this variety are characterized by small fertile flowers in the center with sterile flowers on the margins.
 Straight mountain hydrangeas bloom lace-cap flowerheads; however, different cultivars adapt or alter this quality.
 Flowerheads only grow to around 8” in diameter.

 Like other hydrangeas, the flower of these plants changes color with soil pH levels.
-Higher acidity will bloom blue flowers, while alkaline soils will bloom pink flowers.
+Higher acidic soils will bloom with blue flowers, while alkaline soils will bloom with pale pink flowers.
 These shrubs bloom in late spring or early summer and rebloom throughout the season.

 One defining characteristic of H. serrata is the leaf.
 Usually growing from 2-6” long and 2.5” wide, these deep green leaves make a nice contrast to the plant’s colorful flower head blooms.
 Furthermore, the leaves feature serrated edges, which helped create the “serrata” portion of its name.